RockLikeAmadeus/poe2-roguelike-challenge-ruleset/README.md

 ## FAQ

-Q: Why did you create this challenge?
+Q: Why did you create this challenge?<br>
 A: I created this challenge with two primary aims in mind

 1. Create a way to learn POE2 on a deep level by forcing myself to engage with mechanics I otherwise might avoid or overlook, with a high level of stakes and difficulty, requiring a deeper engagement with the game's mechanics to succeed.